 Light is subject to a quantum theory called wave-particle duality.
 This theory proposes that matter exhibits both properties of a particle and properties of a wave.

 The experiment that shows light's wave-like properties is the double slit experiment. when light was shone through two slits close together, and a screen was placed behind the slits, the impact pattern didn't look the way one would expect a particle impact pattern to look like.
-After going though the slits, the light diffracted, creating a wave diffraction pattern on the screen, showing light's wave-like properties.
+After going though the slits, the light diffracted, c

 A military application of electromagnetic force is the rail gun.